Your ALS Guide

 Yes.
 Most respiratory devices are FAA-approved.
 Check your device manual or consult with your respiratory therapist to make sure.
 Contact your airline—ideally a few weeks in advance—to ask if you need approval to bring your device(s) on the plane.
 Bring all related paperwork, such as your neurologist’s prescription for each device.

 Your respiratory devices should not be considered carry-ons and can be stored in the overhead bin.
 You can use your respiratory devices as needed while on the plane.
 Make sure you have enough battery-backup time for unexpected delays.
-You might want to ask ahead of time if there will be power outlets on the plane.
+You can ask ahead of time if there will be power outlets on the plane.

 Talk with your respiratory therapist ahead of time about your travel plans.
 Ask for tips, ideas, and concerns regarding traveling with your specific devices.